ortub10/smallApplicationExercises/Module1Lesson1Drill1/README.md

 In this application I practic about TextView, Button and EditText.

-Enter your first name and your last name and then pressing button you will see .
+Enter your first name and your last name and then pressing button you will see ypur full name.

 In this application done use with localization: default(English) and Hebrew.